VisualComputing/nub/README.md

 *Frames* is meant to be coupled with third party raster and ray-tracing renderers.
 The _processing git branch_ (the one you're looking at) supports all major [Processing](https://processing.org/) desktop renderers: [2D and 3D PGraphicsOpenGL (a.k.a.
 P2D and P3D, respectively)](https://processing.github.io/processing-javadocs/core/processing/opengl/PGraphicsOpenGL.html), [PGraphicsJava2D (a.k.a.
 JAVA2D)](https://processing.github.io/processing-javadocs/core/processing/awt/PGraphicsJava2D.html) and [PGraphicsFX2D (a.k.a.
 FX2D)](https://processing.github.io/processing-javadocs/core/processing/javafx/PGraphicsFX2D.html).

-If looking for the the API docs, check them [here](https://visualcomputing.github.io/frames-javadocs/).
+If looking for the API docs, check them [here](https://visualcomputing.github.io/frames-javadocs/).

 ## Usage